jbachelet-osf/b2c-crm-sync/README.md

 b2c-crm-sync includes a framework for integrating these clouds (ex.
 B2C Commerce and Service Cloud) -- leveraging REST APIs and the declarative capabilities of the Salesforce Platform.
 This approach powers frictionless customer experiences across B2C Commerce, Service, and Marketing Clouds by resolving and synchronizing customer profiles across these Salesforce products.

 > :100: &nbsp;This repository is currently in it's **v3.0.0** release.
-The MVP feature-set is complete, and you can now deploy b2c-crm-sync to scratchOrgs and sandboxes via its CLI tooling.
+You can now deploy b2c-crm-sync to scratchOrgs and sandboxes via its CLI tooling.
 Solution trustworthiness is critical for our success.
 Please use the tagged release, but also feel free to deploy from master if you want to work with the latest updates. &nbsp;:100:

 Please visit our [issues-list](https://github.com/SalesforceCommerceCloud/b2c-crm-sync/issues) to see outstanding issues and features, and visit our [discussions](https://github.com/SalesforceCommerceCloud/b2c-crm-sync/discussions) to ask questions.